Prisoner of war camps in Switzerland during World War I

 During World War I Switzerland accepted 68,000 British, French and German wounded prisoners of war (POW) for recovery in mountain resorts.
 To be transferred the wounded had to have a disability that would negate their further military service or interned over 18 months and deteriorating mental health.
 The wounded were transferred from prisoner of war camps unable to cope with the number of wounded and sat out the war in Switzerland.
 The transfer was agreed between the warring powers and organised by the Red Cross.
-The British entered into an agreement with Germany on May 2, 1916.
+In all, 219,000 prisoners were exchanged.